 Use what you’ve learned about how the pandemic has affected your business and your employees to set new expectations.
 Revisit your policies and procedures to look for possible revisions, and talk to your employees about how you expect operations to resume.
 Communicate very openly and transparently with employees by sending informational emails, hosting Q&As, and promoting your open-door policy.

 Many companies will come out of the pandemic with a better understanding of how their teams work remotely.
 Remote work creates more flexibility for your team and prepares you for future situations where you may not be able to work together in the office.
 This time is an excellent opportunity to revisit and add to your remote work policy, using what you’ve learned during this time to sharpen procedures and add structure.

 6. Keep what you’ve learned.

 Throughout this time, companies have found creative ways to keep their businesses strong and their employees connected.
 When the pandemic ends, it doesn’t mean that all of those inventive ideas have to stop.
-Consider the good that came from your company’s temporary changes and keep what worked for you!
+Some businesses may choose to maintain certain elements of their pandemic operation plan.
+Consider the good that came from your company’s temporary changes, and keep what worked for you!

 Contact us today to learn how LBMC EP can take HR-related tasks off your plate so that you can focus wholly on your employees and your business.